ChXWu/itp_final/README.md

 2. When user click on first jewel, highlight it.
 3. If the user did not click on jewels surrunding the first one, show warning and restart from 2
-4. Else try to replace the first jewel with the second, decide whether it is a succesful move
+4. Else try to switch the first jewel with the second, decide whether it is a succesful move
 5.	if it is
-6.		replace them,
+6.		switch them,
 7.		eliminate aligned jewel,
 8.		make the jewels above the eliminated ones fall
 9.		add new jewels to the top